St. Luke's Boys' High School: Sports

 The school's main trophy magnet is handball.
 It qualifies for the East and Central Africa Sports Competition every year.

 Sponsorship and partnerships

 All the school's sponsors are from teacher-exchange programs of the 1970–2000 period.

 Gerraint Jenkins is the most notable foreign figure in the school.
-He was a former teacher and is at de Stafford School in England.
+He was a former teacher and later on staff at de Stafford School in England.
 There are also sponsors from the Netherlands like the Meijers.

 The sponsors helped the school build the administration block.
 Mr. Jenkins also gives prizes to the top performers in the Kenya Certificate of Secondary Education.